Jesper Boqvist: Boston Bruins

 In the following off-season, Boqvist was not tendered a qualifying offer to remain with the Devils, releasing him as a free agent.
 On 12 July 2023, Boqvist agreed to a one-year, one-way $775,000 contract with the Boston Bruins for the 2023–24 season.

 Boqvist did not make the NHL Bruins out of the pre-season, instead being placed on waivers with the intent of being assigned to the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins.
 He cleared waivers and started the season on Providence.
 Boqvist was recalled to the NHL team on 26 October.
 He would play one game before being sent back to Providence.
 This occurred again on 12 December, where Boqvist was recalled, played one game, and then sent back down.
 He would be recalled a third time on 6 January 2024.
 This time, however, he would stick with the big club, finding a comfortable role on Boston's fourth line with his speed.
 Boqvist scored his first as a Bruin on 9 January, against the Arizona Coyotes.
 Boqvist scored his first NHL playoff point in game 1 of the first round series against the Toronto Maple Leafs, an assist on a goal by John Beecher.

 Florida Panthers

 After one year with Boston, Boqvist was not given a qualifying offer, making him an unrestricted free agent on 1 July 2024.
 On that day, Boqvist signed a one-year, $775,000 deal with reigning champions, the Florida Panthers.

+Return to New Jersey

+On 30 June 2026, Boqvist was traded back to the New Jersey Devils, alongside Evan Rodrigues and Ben Steeves, in exchange for Angus Crookshank and Jacob Markström.